fastrgv/AdaGate/README.md

 **ver 5.8 -- 29mar16**

-* This release is an attempt to alleviate and better explain the deficiencies with the portability of ./gnulibs/ and the prebuilt AdaGate executable for linux.
-Linux has so many variants that it is difficult to generate an executable or build script that works on all of them.
+* This release attempts to alleviate and better explain the deficiencies with the portability of the prebuilt AdaGate executable **for linux**.
+Linux has so many variants that it is difficult to generate an executable that works on all of them.
 The portability was further degraded with the recent update to the new SFML library, with its manifold dependencies: FLAC, ogg, vorbis, freetype, jpeg, & openal.
 The current build is compiled on OpenSUSE v13.2, and uses GLIBC 2.14.
 This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system.

 * If the precompiled linux executable for AdaGate does not run on your distro., and runtime error messages indicate it's because of SFML or SDL2, then try the following.